-However if you are away from home, in your workplace or in school/ college, What should be your precautionary measures?
+However if you are away from home, in your workplace or in school/ college, What should be your precautionary measures or earthquake safety tips?

 Small children often find it difficult to understand such phenomenon.
 A drill, framed as a game may ensure their safety.

 - If you’re indoors during an earthquakes the drill remains the same, drop, cover, and hold on.
 Get under desk table or bench.
 Hold on to one of the table’s legs and cover your eyes.